-Epirubicin is used in combination with other medications to treat breast cancer in women who have had surgery to remove the tumor.
+Epirubicin (brand name- Ellence) is an FDA-approved treatment used in combination with other medications for breast cancer in women who have had surgery to remove the tumor.

 Epirubicin is in a class of medications called anthracyclines.
 It works by slowing or stopping the growth of cancer cells in your body.

 Let us walk you through they key things you need to know about epirubicin.

 Make sure you go through IMPORTANT WARNING section at the end of this article.